Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Experiment details

 \subsection{Environment details}

 We evaluate our algorithm on three environments: Magent, Vicsek, and Taxi.
 Visualizations of these environments are provided in Fig. \ref{fig:env}.

-\textbf{Magent.} The Magent platform \cite{zheng2018magent} supports large-scale multi-agent reinforcement learning with tasks such as pursuit, battle, combined arms, and tiger deer.
-We test our algorithm on pursuit and battle.
-In pursuit, red agents navigate obstacles to tag blue agents, while the blue agents evade.
-Our method identifies vulnerable red agents.
+\textbf{Magent.} The Magent platform \citep{zheng2018magent} supports large-scale multi-agent reinforcement learning.
+We test our algorithm on Battle task.
 In battle, agents engage in large-scale combat, earning rewards based on performance.
 We focus on the left-side agents for vulnerability identification.

-\textbf{Taxi.} The Taxi supply-demand matching environment \cite{nguyen2018taxi} allows agents to control taxis, receiving partial observations of their location and neighboring zones.
+\textbf{Taxi.} The Taxi supply-demand matching environment \citep{nguyen2018taxi} allows agents to control taxis, receiving partial observations of their location and neighboring zones.
 A global reward is given for maintaining an optimal ratio of available taxis to demand in each zone.

-\textbf{Vicsek.} The Vicsek model \cite{vicsek1995novel} simulates collective motion in flocks, where agents adjust their direction based on neighbors.
-We test both the original rule-based model and our modified MFC-based version, where agents follow a policy to maximize directional agreement.
+\textbf{Vicsek.} The Vicsek model \citep{vicsek1995novel} simulates collective motion in flocks, where agents adjust their direction based on neighbors to maximize directional agreement.
+This environment operates in a continuous action space, where each agent selects a continuous angle to navigate.